2026 Canada Guide: Top 5 Barn Ventilation Controllers - Expert-Rated Climate Computers for Energy Savings, Air Quality & Dust Control

 Does the Fancom Lumina 21 support multi-zone ventilation control?

-Yes—Fancom Lumina 21 Touch Controller has touchscreen menus to configure multi-zone ventilation, fans and evaporative cooling, with real-time monitoring and historical logs of temperature, humidity and ventilation events (rating 4.3).
+Yes—the Fancom Lumina 21 Touch Controller uses touchscreen menus to configure multi-zone ventilation, fans and evaporative cooling, with real-time monitoring and historical logs of temperature, humidity and ventilation events (rating 4.3).

-How does Munters Rotem Platinum compare on price value?
+How does the Munters Rotem Platinum Touch compare on price and value?

 What sensors can the Big Dutchman ViperTouch integrate with?